artefactual/atom-docs/user-manual/import-export/csv-validation.rst

-This section will provide an overview of how the validation results are structured, including the difference between the short summary output shown in the related :ref:`job details <job-details>` page and the more verbose downloadable TXT file version, the various message types found in the report, and the available test classes that can be run against different AtoM :term:`entity` types and CSV import templates.
+This section will provide an overview of how the validation results are structured, including the difference between the short summary output shown in the related :ref:`job details <job-details>` page and the more detailed downloadable TXT file version, the various message types found in the report, and the available test classes that can be run against different AtoM :term:`entity` types and CSV import templates.